On Casimir effect in Yang-Mills theories in three and four dimensions: Comparison with numerical calculations

-For example, we know from lattice simulations that the number of degrees of freedom is somewhat less than the value corresponding to a gas of free gluons even at very high temperatures, where we expect a deconfined gluon plasma.
-For a review with updated results, see \cite{pasechnik}.
-Another factor is that, even though we consider a regime where we expect the energy to be given by the exchange of massive gluons, in principle, one can also have some contribution from glueballs.
 The lowest lying glueball in 2+1 dimensions has a mass $4.716$ for $SU(2)$ and $4.330$ for $SU(3)$ (in units of $\sqrt{\sigma_{\rm F}}$), while the corresponding values in 3+1 dimensions are $3.781$ and $3.405$ \cite{AthT}.
-In 2+1 dimensions, the values for the mass of the gluon are $0.921 \sqrt{\sigma_{\rm F}}$ for $SU(2)$ and $0.846 \sqrt{\sigma_{\rm F}}$ for $SU(3)$.
+In 2+1 dimensions, the values for the dynamical mass of the gluon are $0.921 \sqrt{\sigma_{\rm F}}$ for $SU(2)$ and $0.846 \sqrt{\sigma_{\rm F}}$ for $SU(3)$, as seen from (\ref{12b}).
 Since the glueball mass is much higher, we might expect that any contribution from the glueballs will be very small in 2+1 dimensions, so that we can expect good agreement with (\ref{13}).
 In 3+1 dimensions, the mass for the gluon (for $SU(3)$) was in the range $1$ to $1.41$ in units of $\sqrt{\sigma_{\rm F}}$.
 The glueball masses are closer to this value compared to 2+1 dimensions, so it is possible that there is some extra contribution to the energy, beyond (\ref{4d-16}).
 This might explain why a better fit is obtained in the four-dimensional case if we use a value for $C$ not equal to $1$.
 Even so, we think it should not deviate too much from $1$.
 Once again, an unambiguous set of lattice data is needed to reach any definite conclusion.

 Finally, we comment on the use of the formula (\ref{com2}).
 If we set $M_{\rm Cas} = 0$, formula (\ref{com1}) (with $\nu = 2$) correctly reduces to the Casimir energy due to one massless field (for each direction in the Lie algebra), in agreement with the expectation of one physical polarization for the gauge field in 2+1 dimensions.
 However, even though setting $M_{\rm Cas} = 0$ in (\ref{com2}) (with $\nu = 3$) also gives the correct form of the energy for ${\rm dim}G$ massless fields in 3+1 dimensions, it still corresponds to only one polarization, not two, as expected.
 This may be a point of concern regarding the use of the formula (\ref{com2}) to obtain a fit to the lattice data.